Casa Barranca Organic Winery

 Santa Barbara County region

-Owner/ winemaker Bill Moses of this month’s platinum selection Casa Barranca, is delighted whenever anyone refers to him as a maverick winemaker.
+Owner/ winemaker Bill Moses of this month’s Platinum Wine Club selection Casa Barranca, is delighted whenever anyone refers to him as a maverick winemaker.
 Moses is completely self-taught, a rarity among today’s more specifically erudite members of the winemaking fraternity.

 In 1994, the call of the vine summoned Moses and his family to Ojai, where he bought a fifty acre tract that included an incredible old home that was listed in the Register of Historic Places.
 Built in 1908, it was formerly known as the Pratt House but was also called Casa Barranca.
 Included among the treasures of the property was a pair of stone cisterns that had been carved out of the mountain and used to provide water for the estate.